milind1314/milind1314/README.md

-Here's your updated `README.md` with JDBC and Servlet included in the intro:

----

 # About Me

 Hello!
 I'm Milind, a tech enthusiast with a keen interest in web development, backend technologies, and database management.
 My areas of expertise include: